JJ/hoborg/text/text.md

 easiest thing on earth.

-I moved to the left, which was starboard I think, trying to keep the bulk of the deck cabins between us and the airship, but we were moving in fits and starts and I started to hear some muffled thuds not so far away from me, like metal drums covered in blankets.
+I moved to the left, which was starboard I think, trying to keep the bulk of the deck cabins between us and the airship, a good amount of Spanish steel, but we were moving in fits and starts and I started to hear some muffled thuds not so far away from me, like metal drums covered in blankets.
 And I started to get worried, but not enough to avoid the seasickness that was growing from my belly and